UniversitaDellaCalabria/uniAuth/README.md

 Django Unified Authentication System is an IDentity Provider built on top of [IdentityPython](https://idpy.org) stack.

-At this moment it only supports SAML2, soon as possibile also OIDC will be implemented.
+It supports SAML2, OIDC will be available soon.

 #### Features